cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

-   Now we have installed and validated our workflow we can run the workflow using the ``cylc play`` command.
+   Now we have installed the workflow we can run it using the ``cylc play`` command:

 .. code-block:: console